UPCC Approves Three New Student Academic Policies

 No. Students admitted prior to summer 2023 will follow UCF’s prior withdrawal policy even if they change catalog years.

-With advisor approval, students may enroll in a course for a third time.
+With academic success coach approval, students may enroll in a course for a third time.
 However, they will not be allowed to withdraw from a course a third time.
 Students are permitted two full semester withdrawals.
 Full semester withdrawals do not count toward the six total course withdrawals but do count against the per-course limit of two.

 Students are required to acquire academic success coach approval to enroll in a course a third time.
 However, it is strongly recommended that students consult with an academic success coach before withdrawal from any course to ensure that students stay on track in their degree program.